May 10, 2021 4 min read

 All in all, this can contribute to fear, anxiety, anger, and guilt for both the care recipients and caregivers.
 In terms of anxiety, seniors may feel overwhelmed when they think they are receiving too much help while caregivers feel anxious when seniors are not getting the proper amount of care.

-Dementia activities can help keep them in good spirits, reduce their level of anxiety and reduce depressive episodes.
+Dementia activities such as AquaPaint can help keep them in good spirits, reduce their level of anxiety and reduce depressive episodes.
 These activities help to stir memories and allow them to reminisce about their life, foster emotional connections with others, encourage self-expression, and keep them engaged.

 If possible, ask them how they want their care to be done or who they want to receive help from.
 Most importantly, emphasise the benefits of receiving help so they also know what they can gain from the care.

 Strategies to manage resistance to care

 Make them experience care through test runs.
 Try different methods of care and weigh the benefit and cost of each care.
 Take a look at what is unnecessary or if extra help is needed.
 Allow them to choose which type of care they want.

 Frame the process of care in a positive and fun way.
 Some elderly may interpret using mobility aids as a form of weakness.
 Explain to them how using these aids can enable them to go along with the family for outings and meals.